jrawbits/VisionEval-Wiki-JR/VERPAT-Inputs-and-Outputs.md

 This page describes the VERPAT inputs (including definitions) and outputs by module.
-For a more concise description of the VERPAT parts see:
+For descriptions focused on a single part of the VERPAT model, see:

   - [Inputs and parameters](https://github.com/gregorbj/VisionEval/wiki/VERPAT-Inputs-and-Parameters)
   - Modules and Outputs